As the NFL moves on without him, former Seahawks receiver Doug Baldwin has a new passion

 “Obviously, I was frustrated and disappointed with the fans who booed him when he walked off the field.
 It’s an unfortunate part of the business.
 We live in an entertainment world, so the fans, the people who watch us entertain them, they to some degree feel entitled to that entertainment.
 And sometimes forget we are also human beings with minds, bodies and families that we want to spend with in quality when we get older.”

-Baldwin never actually uttered the “r” word – retirement — and has yet to file retirement papers with the NFL (even after the Seahawks released him in early May with a failed physical designation).
+Baldwin never actually uttered the “r” word – retirement – and has yet to file retirement papers with the NFL (even after the Seahawks released him in early May with a failed-physical designation).
 But he shakes his head when asked if he would ever return as an active player.

 “No, not at all,” he said, adding that he shied away from mentioning retirement “because I’m not retired.
 I’m just moving on to the next phase of my life.”

 In that regard, Baldwin has said that he wants to “change the world” with his involvement in various positive causes, such as the community center in Renton.
-He understands that may sound naïve, even pretentious, but it’s what drives him these days.
+He understands that might sound naïve, even pretentious, but it’s what drives him these days.

 “Deep down in my soul, I do believe I have a purpose on this Earth to not only impact the immediate location for my family and my children, but also impact the world on a grand scale,” he said.
 “I know it’s a very ambitious thing to say, but just like my passion in football and trying to accomplish my goals that nobody I said I could, it’s the same thing.
 It’s no different.”